The best time to visit Vietnam is between November and April.

-There is not really a right or wrong time to visit Vietnam as during most months of the year you will experience both sunshine and rain in varying quantities.
-Welcome to a country with 2000 + miles of coastline and three different weather systems.
+There is not really a right or wrong time to visit Vietnam as during most months of the year you will experience both sunshine and rain in varying quantities - it is a country with 2000 + miles of coastline and three different weather systems after all.

 It pays to imagine the country as three separate destinations when researching weather for your intended visit and the following information will hopefully help you unravel the complexities.

-The climate in Sapa and Vietnam’s far north-west is divided into two seasons: the dry season runs from October to late March with the wet season lasting from April to September.
-It can get very cold in December and January, especially at night.
+The climate in Sapa and Vietnam’s north-west region including Mu Cang Chai is divided into two seasons: the dry season runs from October to late March with the wet season lasting from April to September.
+It can get very cold and frosty in December and January, especially at night.

 The best months to travel in the north-east (Ha Giang) is during the dry season, from October to April, although December and January can get very cold.
 We recommend avoiding travelling in Ha Giang during the rainy season (May to September).

-The best trekking conditions in Sapa and the northwest are from September to November and from March to May.
-Daytime temperatures range from 15-28°C, and night-time temperatures from 10-18°C. Trekking and cycling are possible year round, however the wintertime can be rather chilly, and the summer rather wet.
+The best trekking conditions in Sapa and around Mu Cang Chai can be experienced between September & November, and from March to May.
+Daytime temperatures range from 15-28°C, and night-time temperatures from 10-18°C. Trekking and cycling are possible year round, however the winter time can be rather chilly, and the summer rather wet.

 Hanoi and North Vietnam has a distinct winter and summer season.
 The cool but mostly dry winter lasts from November to April when temperatures average 17-22°C with the coldest months being January - March.